actions/importer-labs/jenkins/valet-audit-lab.md

 1. Navigate to the codespace Visual Studio Code terminal.
 2. Verify you are in the root directory.
-3. Now, from root dirrectory, run the following Valet audit command:
+3. Now, from root directory, run the following Valet audit command:

 ```
 gh valet audit jenkins --output-dir tmp/audit
 ```

-4. Valet displays green log files to indicate a successful audit
+4. Valet displays green log files to indicate a successful audit.

 ### Example